-The Privatization Act requires that within 60 days after the merger, the Company must pay \$5 million to the D.C.
+The Privatization Act imposes certain "execution" or "transaction" costs.
+Within 60 days after the merger, Sallie Mae is required to pay \$5 million to the D.C.
 Financial Control Board for use of the "Sallie Mae" name.
 In addition, the Holding Company must issue to the D.C.
-Financial Control Board warrants to purchase 555,015 shares of Holding Company Common Stock.
+Financial Control Board 555,015 common stock warrants.
 These warrants are transferable and exercisable at any time prior to September 30, 2008 at \$72.43 per share.
-These provisions of the Privatization Act were part of the terms negotiated with the Administration and Congress as consideration for the GSE's privatization.

 Beginning in fiscal 1997, and until the GSE is dissolved, Sallie Mae also must reimburse the U.S. Treasury Department up to \$800,000 annually (subject to adjustment based on the Consumer Price Index) for its reasonable costs and expenses of carrying out its supervisory duties under the Privatization Act.